NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 "></a>
  <figcaption>The UTM coordinate reference system breaks the world into 60 latitude zones.</figcaption>
 </figure>

+You can query the raster to determine the min, max values and the range.

+	#Get min and max cell values from raster
+	cellStats(DEM, min)
+	cellStats(DEM, max)
+	cellStats(DEM, range)

 ##Working with Rasters in R
 Now that we have the raster loaded into R, let's grab some key metadata.